JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 >[!quote] Alan Smith's text message
 >Indeed :) Thought you might like to know what I found out, talking to a qualified psychiatrist.
 Susann is a real psychopath.
 She also has narcissistic personality disorder.
 Can't tell her any of this, of course"

-- In reviewing text history on Alan's cell phone, it appears to investigators that text messaging may have been deleted from Alan's phone.
+- <span style="background:rgba(240, 200, 0, 0.2)">In reviewing text history on Alan's cell phone, it appears to investigators that text messaging may have been deleted from Alan's phone.</span>
-- Investigators have not found anything that supports Alan's perception that Susan has a personality disorder or any of the other diagnoses he has communicated in the above threads.
+- <span style="background:rgba(240, 200, 0, 0.2)">Investigators have not found anything that supports Alan's perception that Susan has a personality disorder or any of the other diagnoses he has communicated in the above threads.</span>

 ## Search Warrant 2013-06-21

 - Search warrant and search warrant affidavit # 2013-71, outline Alan Smith's past financial purchases of items such as a rubber mallet, disposable chemical coverall suits and shoe covers on 10/27/2012 at an Everett Home Depot Store.
 - That information was recovered during the serving and processing of search warrant # 2013-49 on 02/22/2013.
 - That warrant granted among other directives, the search of Alan Smith's person and his residence.
-- An inventory of Smith's items in his backpack seized from his residence, showed an October 2012 Bank of America statement listing the 10/27/2012, purchase at the Everett Home Depot with the Bank of America VISA card account **#XXXX XX.XX XXX** 8774.
+- <span style="background:rgba(240, 200, 0, 0.2)">An inventory of Smith's items in his backpack seized from his residence, showed an October 2012 Bank of America statement listing the 10/27/2012, purchase at the Everett Home Depot with the Bank of America VISA card account **#XXXX XX.XX XXX** 8774.</span>

 - WSP Crime Laboratory conducted a comparison of the mallet with the images of the autopsy of Susann Smith's injuries.
 - The laboratory reported, the mallet's head surface fit within the same class characteristics and arched dimensions to several of the injuries to Susann Smith.
 - Investigators were unable to determine the disposition of the mallet, coveralls and shoe covers.
-- Searches of Alan Smith's residence, vehicles, work space, Susann Smith's residence and residence curtilage did not locate the mallet, coveralls or shoe covers, nor was there anything to indicate the same items had previously been at any of the searched locations.
+- <span style="background:rgba(240, 200, 0, 0.2)">Searches of Alan Smith's residence, vehicles, work space, Susann Smith's residence and residence curtilage did not locate the mallet, coveralls or shoe covers, nor was there anything to indicate the same items had previously been at any of the searched locations. </span>
 - One of the two purchased chemical coveralls Smith made on 10/27/2012, was the same brand name, Kleenguard, as the two chemical coveralls Alan Smith purchased on 02/12/2013 and was identified during a search of his vehicle on 02/12/2013, outlined in warrant # 2013-49.
 - The cash purchase made on 02/12/2013, was at the same Everett Home Depot as the 10/27/2012 purchase.
 - Investigators were able to obtain Home Depot Store video footage of Alan Smith making the purchase on 02/12/2012.